NUOPTIMA

 Whenever possible, avoid using hashtags and @mentions in your advertisement.
 Although enticing, these clickable chances draw attention away from your advertising and content.
 To keep your message laser-focused, simply provide one way out – like going to your website or app.

-We’ve analysed and evaluated 11 promoted Tweets and ranked them based on our judgement.
+We’ve analyzed and evaluated 13 promoted Tweets and ranked them based on our judgment.
 Let’s start with the best promoted Tweet example.

 #1 NUOPTIMA